The Weldability of Copper and its Alloys

-With the exception of alloys containing lead, all brasses are weldable.
-Those with low zinc are the most easily welded.
-Low-zinc brasses, less than 20% zinc, have good weldability.
-By comparison, high-zinc brasses, over 20%, have only fair weldability.
+All brasses are weldable except the alloys containing lead.
+However, the lower the zinc content, the more easily welded it is.
+Low-zinc brasses with less than 20% zinc have good weldability.
+By comparison, high-zinc brasses with over 20%, have only fair weldability.
 Lastly, cast brasses are only marginally weldable.

 Unleaded tin brass alloys have fair weldability.
 However, they are prone to hot cracking and forming oxide films on the weld pool.
 Therefore, high welding heat inputs, high preheat, and slow cooling rates should be avoided.
 Leaded tin brass alloys are generally considered unweldable.